-- Review and alignment of a current distance education course shell consistent with COD's DE quality standards outlined by the Senate and implemented by the local POCR Senate Subcommittee. - Satisfactorily completing an online recertification program approved by the Academic Senate and offered through the local POCR Senate Subcommittee.
+- Review and alignment of a current distance education course shell consistent with COD's DE quality standards outlined by the Senate and implemented by the Distance Education Subcommittee. - Additional hours can be satisfied by participating in activities such as, but not limited to, attendance at online teaching Flex presentations, workshops, professional meetings and seminars, conferences, and Distance Education Subcommittee membership.